physician's surrogacy - tips for becoming a surrogate mother

 • Have your support system actively engaged during this period, not just aware of it.

-• Keep your coordinator informed of how you’re feeling — at Physician’s Surrogacy, coordinators are available around the clock, and “I’m anxious and need to talk” is a valid reason to reach out.
+• Keep your coordinator informed of how you’re feeling.
+At Physician’s Surrogacy, coordinators are available 24/7 — “I’m anxious and need to talk” is a valid reason to reach out.

 • Remember that a failed transfer doesn’t end the journey.
-Most surrogacy agreements provide for additional transfer attempts, and your compensation structure accounts for the procedures completed regardless of outcome.
+Most surrogacy agreements provide for additional transfer attempts, and your compensation structure accounts for procedures completed regardless of outcome.
+Learn more about surrogate pay if a miscarriage occurs.

 Separately, all of the following costs are covered by intended parents — you pay nothing out of pocket: